FlipsideCrypto/sdk/js/README.md

 })
 ```

-Filters can be applied for, equals, not equals, greater than, greater than or equals to, less than, less than or equals to, like, in, not in.
+Filters can be applied for: equals, not equals, greater than, greater than or equals to, less than, less than or equals to, like, in, not in.
+All filters are executed server side over the entire result set.

 Here is the Filter type:
 ```typescript